ブログ

 Transitional Period

-GR 17/2025 provides a two year transitional period for all PSEs to adjust their system, policies and operational implementation for the compliance with the regulation.
-COMDIGI is expected to further outline a ministerial regulation to implement further of this regulation.
+GR 17/2025 provides a two-year transitional period for all PSEs to adjust their system, policies and operational implementation for the compliance with the regulation.
+COMDIGI is expected to further outline a ministerial regulation for the further implementation of this regulation.

-Japanese Companies that falls within the definition of PSE (domestic or foreign, public or private) should reassess the terms of use and privacy policy, to include requirements as sets out in GR 17/2025.
+Japanese companies that fall within the definition of being a PSE (domestic or foreign, public or private) should reassess their terms of use and privacy policy, to include the requirements as set out in GR 17/2025.

 TMI Indonesia Practice Group